What is a proof coin?

 Brilliant Uncirculated coins or the sheen finish of the Proof Coins.
 Bullion coins ARE

-The Royal Mint to ensure the highest quality for our customers.
+direct from The Royal Mint to ensure the highest quality for our customers.

 The Royal Mint produces bullion coins with a single strike, machine feeding the coins